ksamaarora/DocuQuery-RAG-LangChain-Ollama/README.md

   ```

 ### Alternative Approach
-The application could have been implemented using Google's API key for document processing, but since it operates on a **pay-as-you-go** model, this option was not used in this implementation.
+This could have been implemented using Google's API key for document processing, but since it operates on a **pay-as-you-go** model, i have not used that implementation method.

 ## Project Structure